July 2020 – January 2021

 Driven by the desire to push today’s status quo of the tunnel boring technology, Elon Musk and his tunnel boring company “The Boring Company” announced the Not-a-Boring Competition in July 2020, challenging students from around the world to design and build a tunnel boring machine, that would bore tunnels faster than a snail could crawl.
 Elon Musk already hosted four SpaceX Hyperloop Pod Competitions in California, all of which students from TUM won.
 In order to compare the machines, the teams then raced their tunnel machines at the competition finals in Las Vegas in September 2021.

-Currently, we are building the second generation tunnel boring machine to compete at European Tunneling Week 2022 and Not-a-Boring Competition 2023!
+Currently, we are building the second generation tunnel boring machine to compete at Not-a-Boring Competition 2023!

 Our team was founded in July 2020 right after the announcement of the competition.
 Since then, 60 students have been working uninterruptedly on this project full-time for over 14 months.